anand-nanwana14/terraform-infra-setup/README.md

 3.How to Run the Project

-Clone this repo onto your machine.
+1.Clone this repo onto your machine.

-Change Variables as per your need.
+2.Change Variables as per your need.

-Export Your Access & Secret Keys in your machine.
+3.Export Your Access & Secret Keys in your machine.

-Use command “terraform init” to initialize.
+4.Use command “terraform init” to initialize.

-Use Command “terraform plan” to view changes.
+5.Use Command “terraform plan” to view changes.

-Use Command “terraform apply” to apply changes or to setup your infra.
+6.Use Command “terraform apply” to apply changes or to setup your infra.